Hepatitis A Outbreak in California

 CDPH will update this report every two weeks.
 This report contains numbers as of February 9, 2018.

 A large hepatitis A outbreak is ongoing in California.
 The majority of patients in this outbreak report experiencing homelessness and/or using illicit drugs in settings of limited sanitation.
 The outbreak is being spread person-to-person and through contact with a fecally contaminated environment.
 The Centers for Disease Control and Prevention (CDC) notes that person-to-person transmission through close contact is the primary way people get hepatitis A in the United States.

-San Diego, Santa Cruz, and Los Angeles Counties have declared local outbreak status.
+San Diego, Santa Cruz, Monterey, and Los Angeles Counties have declared local outbreak status.
 Outbreak associated cases have been confirmed in other California jurisdictions.

 Table.
 Outbreak Associated Hepatitis A infections by California Jurisdiction

 For more information about preventing Hepatitis A, visit the